paxdotdev/pax/lab-journal-zb.md

         [x] pax_component
-    [x] conslidate pax_primitive API with pax derive API [x] refactor type_id generation logic, clean, consistent, & DRY [-] look at feasibility of making a dynamic method like parse_to_manifest, part of TypeParsable or Reflectable [x] or consolidate with source_id?
+    [x] conslidate pax_primitive API with pax derive API [x] refactor type_id generation logic, clean, consistent, & DRY [-] look at feasibility of making a dynamic method like parse_to_manifest, part of Reflectable or Reflectable [x] or consolidate with source_id?
 [ ] Update `resolve_symbol` logic to handle nested symbols like `foo.bar.baz` and `elem.some.deeply.nested.thing`.
     [x] Split by `.`, recurse PropertyDefinition => TypeDefinition.property_definitions => PropertyDefinition => ...